mirao/stm32f4discovery/stm32cube-virtualCOMPort/README.md

 ## Demo of transfer between MCU and PC connected over Micro USB connector (USB CDC, Virtual COM Port)
 Inspired by https://www.youtube.com/watch?v=AYICE0gU-Sg

-1. Connect your MCU to PC using Mini USB cable (needed for programming of MCU)
+1. Connect your MCU to PC over Mini USB connector (needed for programming of MCU)
-2. Connect your MCU to PC using Micro USB cable
+2. Connect your MCU to PC over Micro USB connector
 3. OS should detect new devices, one for STLink and one for STM32 Virtual ComPort:
 ```
 $ ls -ld /dev/ttyACM*